 - Factor – A company that provides operating capital to businesses by purchasing their accounts receivable.

-- Reserve – Amount of money that is not immediately provided to the company factoring its accounts receivable when the account is purchased by the factor.
-This is expressed as a percentage of the total invoice amount.
+- Reserve – Amount of money not immediately provided to the company factoring its accounts receivable when the factor purchases the account.
+The reserve represents a percentage of the total invoice amount.

 - Spot factoring – With spot factoring, the business owner can choose which invoices to sell and when.
-He/she is not locked into a termed contract.
+There is no locking into a termed contract.

 - Recourse Factoring – With recourse factoring, your business must buy back receivables that the factoring company is unable to collect payment.
 Recourse factoring rates are lower than non-recourse.

 - Non-recourse Factoring – With non-recourse factoring you’re not liable for invoice repayment if your customers don’t pay.
 Non-recourse factoring rates are usually higher than recourse.